 In general, women are the most economically vulnerable.
 Whilst the original 1959 Personal Status Law granted women equal inheritance rights to men, Sharia rules of inheritance were later applied, whereby daughters typically receive half the share that sons receive (Personal Status Law 1959: Art 89).
 Considering these economic vulnerabilities, Christian women depend heavily on their husbands and families.
+This is reflected in labor force participation rates; according to Index Mundi, as of 2020 48% of males over 15 were in the workforce, compared to just 11% of women.
+According to Georgetown's 2021/22 Women, Peace and Security Index, the female labor force participation is on the decline (p.34).

 The emigration of Christian men, in part due to job discrimination and exploitation, has placed pressure on their dependent families and church communities.
 It is encouraging to note, however, that financial inclusion has risen for women in Iraq in recent years (Georgetown, 2020, p.20).